siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

     WHERE response=200;
     ```

 4. The command `time-filter` should count all the records that happened in a time interval `[from, to]`.
 The two parameters are provided as the third and forth command line arguments.
 You will use the `filter` function but this time with the `between` expression.
 Again, you can just provide the filter predicate as a string, i.e., `"time BETWEEN 807274014 AND 807283738"`, or as a Scala expression, i.e., `$"time".between(807274014, 807283738)`.
 This will be followed by `count` to count the records.
-A sample output is given below.
+    * Complete `TODO 11`

+    The output should be the same as in [V. `time-filter`](#v-time-filter-10-minutes).

     ```text
     Total count for file 'nasa_19950801.tsv' in time range [807274014, 807283738] is 6389